APLMOOC/APLMOOC/docs/course/ch5/part1.md

        ⍝ Notice the ':x' emoticon is gone
 ```

-Monadically, the symbol ∪ acts as the Unique operator, removing duplicate entries in a vector (and duplicate rows or columns in a matrix, more on axis operations in Chapter 6).
+Monadically, the symbol ∪ acts as the Unique operator, removing duplicate entries in a vector.

 ```apl
        ∪ HAPPY_EMOTICONS , SAD_EMOTICONS